-Patients often ask, “What type of toothpaste should I be using to clean my teeth?”
+With so may choices of toothpastes on the market, patients often ask, “What type of toothpaste should I be using to clean my teeth?”
 This is a loaded question.
 In order to properly answer this question, we must consider the following discussion below.

 In 1970, the American Dental Association (ADA) began creating a standardized system for measuring the abrasiveness of toothpastes that were on the market relative to a standardized control sample.
-They assigned their control paste, calcium pyrophosphate, a value of 100 on their Relative Dentin Abrasivity (RDA) scale.4 The higher the RDA number the more abrasive the toothpaste.
+They assigned their control paste, calcium pyrophosphate, a value of 100 on their Relative Dentin Abrasivity (RDA) scale.4 The higher the RDA number, the more abrasive the toothpaste.
 (Table 1)

 While the ADA webpage on toothpastes states that the RDA scale “should not be used to rank the safety of dentifrices with RDA values below 250” and that “these values do not correspond to potential clinical effects, like abrasion,” some studies have shown that there is a direct correlation between the RDA value of a toothpaste and the amount of abraded dentin.7,8

 CAUTION: Toothpaste manufacturers regularly measure their product’s abrasivity.
 It is not necessary to obtain FDA approval, and it is usually not required to be disclosed on the product label.

 The second goal of a toothpaste is that it should not damage your teeth and gums.
 There are several ways that we can damage our teeth and gums.
 According to the literature, repeated acid exposure, for example drinking acidic drinks (low PH values) can cause erosion (wearing away of tooth structure by chemical means) of your teeth.
 Furthermore, using abrasive toothpastes with an incorrect brushing technique could cause abrasion (wearing away of tooth structure by mechanical means).
 As the enamel is softened from the repeated acid exposure, it becomes more prone to abrasion when patients attempt to brush their teeth.